kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 ### **Automatically add all config map and secret keys to test variables**
 Sometimes you may want to automatcially add all keys from your config map and secret to your test.
 In this you need to provide them as additional
-parameters when you create or run the test using `--variable-configmap` and `--variable-secret` options and they will be automatically added during test execution:
+parameters when you create or run the test using `--variable-configmap` and `--variable-secret` options and they will be automatically added during test execution.
+All config map keys will be added with key as varibale name to Basic variables and all secret keys will be added with key as varibale name to Secret variables:

 ```bash
 kubectl testkube create test --file test/postman/LocalHealth.postman_collection.json --name var-test --type postman/collection --variable-configmap your_configmap --variable-secret your_secret